epicodus-lessons/address-book-update/README.md

 Each time we add a new contact, the page will update the list of contacts and we'll see their first and last names onscreen!
 If we open Chrome Developer Tools and inspect the elements on the page, we'll see that each contact has a unique ID that corresponds to the contact's assigned ID.
 In the next lesson, we'll add UI functions that will allow us to display the detailed information of an individual contact onscreen.

-Address Book VI: Event Delegation with jQuery
+## Building an Address Book VI: Event Delegation with jQuery

 We can now dynamically add contacts to our list.
 However, what if we want to see additional details about each contact?
 It would be nice if we could click on a contact and get that contact's details.
 That's what we'll do next.
 Before we do, we'll dive into some new concepts: **event bubbling** and **event delegation**.